DirectSponsor/roflfaucet/wheel/wheel-simple-progress.md

     * 270° (9 o'clock) → REFUND ✅
   - Removed arrow-based logic (not needed - just wheel rotation matters)
   - Ready for Phase 3: Random Selection
+- 2025-07-29 19:04 - **PHASE 3 STARTED:** Expanded to 8 segments
+  - Added segments 1, 3, 5, 7 with outcomes: 3X, 4X, 5X, JACKPOT
+  - Updated test functions for 8-segment testing
+  - **ISSUE DISCOVERED:** Slight alignment offset on some positions
+    * Debug shows correct target degrees (45°, 135°, 225°, 315°)
+    * Visual shows landing on adjacent segments (e.g., "LOSE TURN" instead of "5X")
+    * Appears to be hitting center of segments correctly, but wrong segments
+    * Wheel image appears to be 24-segment (15° each), not 8-segment
+  - **NEXT ACTION:** Recalibrate degrees to match actual wheel image segments
+  - **STATUS:** Paused for analysis - resume in ~1 hour